statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 !!! info

-    In Nitro, "committing to" a state menas digitially signing it.
+    In Nitro, participants "commit to" a state by digitially signing it.

 ## States